Gchaimke/WorkflowTag/readme.rst

 Server Requirements
 *******************

-For my test server i use Laragon with PHP version 7.4 and MariaDB 10
+For my test server i use Laragon5 with PHP version 7.4 and MariaDB 10

 ************
 Installation